 If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 - Atherosclerosis is thickening or hardening of the arteries caused by a buildup of plaque in the inner lining of an artery.

 - Risk factors may include high cholesterol and triglyceride levels, high blood pressure, smoking, diabetes, obesity, physical activity, and eating saturated fats.

 - Atherosclerosis can cause a heart attack, stroke, aneurysm, or blood clot.

-- Medications, treatments, and surgery may be needed to reduce the potential complications of atherosclerosis.
+- You may need medicine, treatments, or surgery to reduce the complications of atherosclerosis.